Yes, you can have a colonoscopy during your period, though some adjustments and considerations may apply.

 Though medically unnecessary in most cases, certain situations might prompt doctors to recommend rescheduling:

-• Painful Periods (Dysmenorrhea): Severe cramps may increase procedural discomfort.
+- Painful Periods (Dysmenorrhea): Severe cramps may increase overall discomfort around the procedure day.

 Ultimately, rescheduling depends on individual health status and preferences rather than rigid rules.